 From integration to impact

-Since the GAPPD came out, PATH has been working alongside countries, NGOs, and other partners to make this global framework a reality in the communities hardest hit.
-Remarkable progress has been made thanks to evolving global and national policies, primary healthcare strengthening efforts, and improved reach of certain lifesaving tools.
-Between 2012 and today, for instance, annual childhood pneumonia deaths alone have fallen from roughly 1.1 million to 800,000.
-Diarrhea deaths have also seen dramatic reductions.
+For instance, since 2012, annual childhood pneumonia deaths have fallen by nearly 30 percent—from roughly 1.1 million to 800,000.
+Diarrhea deaths have also seen dramatic reductions, offering another set of complementary insights.
 Households and communities, more broadly, have also benefited from many of these interventions, enabling healthier lives for all.

 Despite these gains, however, pneumonia remains the world’s deadliest infectious disease.
-In fact, many countries have fallen short of their GAPPD commitments, which has meant pneumonia death reductions have not kept pace with other infectious diseases efforts and that many countries may fail to reach the 2030 health targets laid out in the UN Sustainable Development Goals.
-The risk is that COVID-19 will further derail what progress has been made—unless concerted investment is made to push progress forward.
+In fact, many countries have fallen short of the GAPPD targets, which has meant pneumonia death reductions have not kept pace with other infectious diseases efforts.
+It also means that many countries may fail to reach the 2030 health targets laid out in the UN Sustainable Development Goals.
+COVID-19 will further derail what progress has been made—unless concerted investment is made to push progress forward.

-As COVID-19 takes us into the unknown, it’s important (and perhaps comforting) to remember that what we’ve known for a long time about pneumonia control can make a huge difference, especially in countries and communities where health inequities make the challenge even greater.
+As COVID-19 takes us into the unknown, it’s important (and perhaps comforting) to remember that well-established lessons from pneumonia control can make a huge difference, especially in countries and communities where health inequities make the challenge even greater.
 We know that the odds of success are better when the full suite of tools can meet its full, equitable potential.
-So let’s take that learning to heart and apply it.
-Now more than ever.